Haixing-Hu/qubit-jsdoc-theme/README.md

 The enhanced features of `qubit-jsdoc-theme` include:

 1. **Smart Properties Table**: Automatically generated from field-level `@type` annotations
+2. **Static/Instance Property Separation**: Properties are automatically categorized and displayed in separate sections
+3. **Getter/Setter Pair Merging**: Related accessor methods are intelligently combined in the properties table
-2. **Intelligent Constructor Detection**: Only shows constructor section when explicitly documented
+4. **Intelligent Constructor Detection**: Only shows constructor section when explicitly documented
-3. **Clean Organization**: Properties and methods are clearly separated
+5. **Clean Organization**: Properties and methods are clearly separated with enhanced categorization

 For the base theme features and styling, you can reference the original [clean-jsdoc-theme demo](https://ankdev.me/clean-jsdoc-theme/v4).